-Object Description

-• Port The port where you are requesting Cable Diagnostics.
+Object Description • Port The port where you are requesting Cable Diagnostics.
+Please be noticed that it is only affect to copper port, not fiber port.
 Cable Status Port: Port number.
 Pair: The status of the cable pair.
 Length: The length (in meters) of the cable pair.

+Start

-Start: Click to run the diagnostics.
+Click to run the diagnostics.